am8850/ender3/README.md

 ## Design software

-I am still using tinkercad design my parts.
+I am still using tinkercad.com to design my parts.
 I also have started looking a FreeCad.

 ## Printing duplicates